AndrewRadev/blog/_posts/2016-11-13-code-alignment.md

 ## Drawbacks

 Code like this can be more difficult to edit.
 You need to have an editor tool to help you (like [this](https://github.com/vim-scripts/Align), or [this](https://github.com/godlygeek/tabular), or [this](https://github.com/junegunn/vim-easy-align)), and I think many people don't, and align the code manually.
 Which doesn't seem like a great idea.
-I don't feel it's worth enough to waste energy on it if your editor doesn't have the tooling to do it easily.
+I don't feel it's worth enough to waste energy on it if your and your teammates' editors don't have the tooling to do it easily.

 Then there's the issue with VCS logs.
 Every alignment change due to a new item means touching a lot of other items.
 Mind you, with `git diff`, there's the `-b`/`--ignore-space-change` flag, so it might not be a huge problem in practice.